lukaspetersen/Learning_Based_Data_Streaming/README.md

 - [ ] Implement heavy hitters on top of count-min sketch
-  - [ ] Create preprocessing in main method
+  - [X] Create preprocessing in main method
+  - [X] Create postprocessing in main method
 - [ ] New Data set
 - [ ] Create basic ML classifier
 - [ ] Refactor and clean-up